Sign up to our Newsletter

 Unless you have competitive scores that fall within your school’s medians, no amount of extracurriculars will have a profound impact on admission chances.

 So, how much do extracurricular activities matter in law school admissions?
-Well, extracurriculars can strengthen an already solid application and help it stand out or help make up for scores that fall on the lower end of the competitive range.
+Well, extracurriculars can strengthen an already solid application and help it stand out, or help make up for scores that fall on the lower end of the competitive range.

 Extracurriculars that demonstrate passion, leadership, civic engagement, and significant time commitments will be appreciated the most by the admissions committee.
-Some popular extracurriculars aspiring law students pursue include:
+Some popular extracurriculars that aspiring law students pursue include:

 • Mock trial or debate club: To hone your public speaking and argumentation skills and gain experience in courtroom settings